 Now more than ever, it is critical that business leaders look beyond the bottom line and begin crafting a future centered around serving our customers, suppliers, employees, and ultimately, our communities.
 But where do we begin?
-Arthur C. Brooks, one of this year’s Business for the Common Good guest speakers, begins with love.
+Arthur C. Brooks, a past year’s Business for the Common Good guest speaker, begins with love.

 What does it mean to disagree?
 Increasingly in America, to disagree is no longer to have a mere difference of opinion.
 People with different views are not just misguided or uninformed, but are morally corrupt.
 Brooks refers to this sad state of affairs as the “culture of contempt;” it’s a ravenous monster, a machine, an “outrage industrial complex that sustains itself by turning the dial to 11.”
 The metaphor is apt, and the consequences ripple over us each and every day.
 But the issue goes deeper than politics: the effects of a contemptuous culture permeate the various arenas of our lives, including the world of work.
 What can we do to combat such a terrible machine?
 We lead with love and with kindness.